Battle of Tannenberg: Main battle: 27–30 August

+The main reason for the defeat of the 2nd Army lies in Samsonov's neglect of radio communications, as a result of which they attacked blindly, and the Germans knew about his exact location.
+As noted, Samsonov could have avoided disaster, given that the first attempt to encircle the Russian army for the Germans ended in a bloody failure at Lake Waplitz, as a result of which the German XX Corps on the flanks was repulsed, and the 41st Division from its composition was partially destroyed.
+Samsonov, due to the fact that he went to the center of the position of his troops for personal encouragement of the latter, did not know about this.
+As a result, this very center was surrounded.

 Aftermath

-To David Stevenson it was "a major victory but far from decisive", because the Russian First Army was still in East Prussia.
-It set the stage for the First Battle of the Masurian Lakes a week later, when the reinforced German Eighth Army confronted the Russian First Army.
+To David Stevenson it was "a major victory but far from decisive", because the Russian 1st Army was still in East Prussia.
+It set the stage for the First Battle of the Masurian Lakes a week later, when the reinforced German 8th Army confronted the Russian 1st Army.
 Rennenkampf retreated hastily back over the pre-war border before they could be encircled.
-The battle was humiliating to Russia as it meant their army was weak.

 British Field Marshal Sir Edmund Ironside saw Tannenberg as the "… greatest defeat suffered by any of the combatants during the war".
 It was a tactical masterpiece that demonstrated the superior skills of the German army.
 Their pre-war organization and training had proven themselves, which bolstered German morale while severely shaking Russian confidence.
 Nonetheless, as long as the great battle in the West continued the outnumbered Germans had to remain on the defensive in the East, anticipating that the Russians would make another thrust from Poland against Germany, and because the Russians had defeated the Austro-Hungarians in the Battle of Galicia; their allies would need help.

-The Russian official inquiry into the disaster blamed Zhilinskiy for not controlling his two armies.
+The Russian official inquiry into the disaster blamed Zhilinsky for not controlling his two armies.
 He was replaced in the Northwest Command and sent to liaise with the French.
 Rennenkampf was exonerated, but was retired after a dubious performance in Poland in 1916.